Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 In sputtered ultrathin magnetic multilayers, disorder is so strong that CIDM only occurs at large (field or current) drive.
-At low drive, DW motion is not described by LLG equations but consists of thermally assisted hopping between pinning sites.
-This regime of DW motion is called creep, or depinning \cite{Metaxas2007,Gorchon2014}.
-Whereas field-driven creep seemed to be well understood, the situation has changed with the introduction of STT, SOT and DMI.
-Several experiments of CIDM have shown that the creep regime of DW motion deserves further study in order to be fully understood \cite{Lavrijsen2012,Lavrijsen2015,Vanatka2015}.
-For instance, it was recently proposed that structural inversion asymmetry could be responsible for a chiral dissipation mechanism affecting the DW dynamics \cite{Jue2015,Akosa2016}.
-More recently it has been shown that, as the DW energy becomes orientation-dependent under in-plane field \cite{Pellegren2017} - an effect reinforced by DMI and strikingly evidenced by specific domain shapes \cite{Lau2016b} - the simple creep model with uniform DW tension fails.
+At low drive, domain wall motion consists of thermally assisted hopping between pinning sites.
+This regime of domain wall motion is called creep, or depinning, depending on field magnitude and type of domain wall pinning\cite{Metaxas2007,Kim2009,Gorchon2014}.
+Whereas field-driven and STT-driven creep seemed to be well understood \cite{Chauve2000,Jeudy2016,DuttaGupta2016}, the situation has changed with the introduction of SOT and DMI.
+Several experiments of CIDM have shown that the creep regime of domain wall motion deserves further study in order to be fully understood \cite{Lavrijsen2012,Lavrijsen2015,Vanatka2015}.
+For instance, it was recently proposed that structural inversion asymmetry could be responsible for a chiral dissipation mechanism affecting the domain wall dynamics, called chiral damping \cite{Jue2016a,Akosa2016}.
+More recently it has been shown that, as the domain wall energy becomes orientation-dependent under in-plane field \cite{Pellegren2017} - an effect reinforced by DMI and strikingly evidenced by specific domain shapes \cite{Lau2016b} -, the simple creep model with uniform domain wall tension fails.
 Thus, the analysis of creep motion under in-plane field has to be thoroughly re-examined.